Sheikh Mohammed Centre for Cultural Understanding

 Timings

-• On Saturdays and Sundays you have to visit the museum between 9am and 1pm
+• On Saturdays and Sundays, you have to visit the museum between 9 a.m. and 1 p.m.

 Important Information

-• Since the tour includes a visit to a mosque, all visitors are to dress very soberly
+• Since the tour includes a visit to a mosque, all visitors are to dress very soberly.

-• All should make it a point to avoid any exposure
+• All should make it a point to avoid any exposure.

-• When visiting the Jumeirah Mosque, you have to be in the company of a representative of the Sheikh Mohammed Centre for Cultural Understanding
+• When visiting the Jumeirah Mosque, you have to be in the company of a representative of the Sheikh Mohammed Centre for Cultural Understanding.

-• The museum was founded in the year 1995 by Sheikh Mohammed Bin Rashid
+• The museum was founded in the year 1995 by Sheikh Mohammed Bin Rashid.

-• In keeping with its motto of ‘Open Doors, Open Minds’, the museum is intended to help foster harmony between different cultures
+• In keeping with its motto of ‘Open Doors, Open Minds’, the museum is intended to help foster harmony between different cultures.

 How to Reach

 • It’s best to take a bus since it’s cheap, yet comfortable.
-Hop into one at Bastakiya 1 or at Roundabout 1 of Fahidi
+Hop into one at Bastakiya 1 or Roundabout 1 of Fahidi

 Visiting the Sheikh Mohammed Center for Cultural Understanding is certainly an enriching experience since you get to learn about the Emirates’ rich history and cultural heritage.
-You take a trip back in time when you visit the Al Fahidi Historical Neighborhood, where you witness how life was in the Emirates before oil was struck.
+You take a trip back in time when you visited the Al Fahidi Historical Neighborhood, where you witnessed how life was in the Emirates before oil was struck.
 The Sheikh Mohammed Centre for Cultural Understanding beautifully presents the Emirates’ eventful history.